 A banner made of four photos.
-The first photo shows a group of secondary school students wearing orange Every Child Matters shirts over their school uniforms, for Orange Shirt Day.
+The first photo shows artwork by students recognizing Orange Shirt Day.
 The second photo shows an Indigenous knowledge keeper showing students how to traditionally prepare a fire during camping trip.
-The third photo shows a student doing an exercise in class for hand-weaving traditional Indigenous shoes.
+The third photo shows red dresses hanging on a fence honouring and remembering all missing and murdered Indigenous women, girls and two-spirit people.
 The fourth photo shows a presentation by the Equity Department at the CEC in collaboration with the Special Education Department, showing a collage of student artwork of Indigenous peoples and culture.

 National Indigenous Veterans Day